pietercdevries/People_Dictionary_Client/README.md

 ## People Search Client

 This client was made using AngularJS and Bootstrap.
 You can search people and add new ones.
-We also added the ability to export the users.
+I also added the ability to export users.
 This project should demonstrate the ability to load from an API and have it simulate slow speeds.

 ## Code Example